How We Can Help

 In the News...

-In August, 2021, Elisabeth was appointed to the Private Practice Committee of the National Association of Social Workers (NASW).
+Elisabeth was appointed to the Private Practice Committee of the National Association of Social Workers (NASW).
 She is honored to accept this appointment which runs through June, 2023.
+She is also a host of NASW Social Work Talks podcast.
+Recent episodes include why a Therapist Professional Will is so important and Economic Well Being.

 Therapy Jam Sessions